Material Insights

 Tier 2: Engineering Plastics – Performance and Durability

 Technically speaking, engineering plastics like Polyamide (PA), Polyoxymethylene (POM), Polycarbonate (PC), and Thermoplastic Elastomers (TPE) exhibit higher melting points and greater mechanical strength than commodity plastics, resulting in more consistent performance under stress.
-These polymers, including Thermoplastic Polyurethanes (TPU) and Polycaprolactone (PCL), also offer greater flexibility and rubbery behavior, making them suitable for flexible, impact-resistant parts.
+These polymers, including Thermoplastic Polyurethanes (TPU), also offer greater flexibility and rubbery behavior, making them suitable for flexible, impact-resistant parts.
 However, these materials often require higher processing temperatures and more precise control during extrusion and 3D printing.

 TPU